top of page

 Every day Veterans and First Responders are diagnosed with PTSD.

-We empathize the challenges and struggles individuals with PTSD face on a daily basis - feeling isolated, on edge, and lacking support.
-At Forgotten Coast K9, we believe that no one should have to endure this battle alone.
-Service dogs have proven to be highly beneficial in alleviating symptoms and providing crucial assistance.
+We understand the daily struggles faced by individuals with PTSD, including isolation, anxiety, and lack of support.
+At Forgotten Coast K9, we believe no one should face this battle alone.
+Service dogs are proven to help alleviate these symptoms and offer crucial assistance.

-Traditionally, the process of obtaining a service dog can be lengthy, often taking between 2 to 5 years.
-However, through our innovative training methods in collaborating with TTK9, we have streamlined the process significantly.
-We can now class up and provide an essential service dog to a veteran or first responder in need once they entered into the program in less than six months.
+Getting a service dog can traditionally take 2 to 5 years.
+However, our innovative training methods have reduced this time significantly.
+We can now provide a service dog to a veteran or first responder in need within six months of entering our program.

-This revolutionary approach enables us to expedite the training and placement of service dogs, ensuring that those who require them can have access to the support and companionship they desperately need.
-Our goal is to make a tangible difference in the lives of individuals battling with PTSD by providing them with a specially trained service dog in a shorter timeframe than traditional programs.
+Our streamlined approach ensures faster access to the support and companionship these individuals need.
+Our goal is to make a real difference in the lives of those with PTSD by providing specially trained service dogs more quickly than traditional programs.

 Service Dog